 sudo 7z x archive.7z -o/opt/destination/

-If your user account lacks sudo privileges, see our guide on adding a user to sudoers on Debian.
+If your user account lacks sudo privileges, see how to add a user to sudoers on Debian.

 If extraction or testing fails with errors like these: